zombiesbyte/exibeo/docs/readme.txt

 Exibeo Ver 1.0

-Hi and welcome to exibeo (latin for display or show).
+Hi and welcome to exibeo (Latin for display or show).

 I developed this simple app because I couldn't find any others out there that had a simplistic easy to use (and setup) functionality.